Elizabeth9-77/Scales-Tails-V2/README.md

     <img src="">
 </details>

-The booking system that has been created for FreeFido is a basic booking system that 'gets the job done' for the starting business.
+The booking system that has been created for Scales & Tails is a basic booking system that 'gets the job done' for the starting business.
 The user may create, edit and delete their bookings, they are informed if a date/time is unavailable and they see a display message if their booking is saved.
 For future development, the UI of this booking system will improve to make unavailable times shaded-out/hidden and the user will receive confirmation emails for all bookings saved.
 Only 4 bookings may be held for each user and currently this includes past bookings, which the user must delete themselves.
 This is to remind the user of all bookings incase they may have forgotten and not attended their booked time slot, making it unavailable for someone else.
 In the future booking feature, the user will receive an email informing them that they have missed a booking, the booking will be flagged with a red text message on the dashboard and the user will be reminded that repeated no-shows for bookings will have their access to bookings revoked for a period of time.

 <details>
     <summary>Bookings Page - Max Bookings Reached</summary>